bburns/PyVoyager/README.md

     > vg centers 5101

-or do all of these steps automatically
+or do all of these steps automatically (performs missing steps)

     > vg centers 5101